You are building

 What Kind of Blog Are You Starting?

-The technical setup is identical no matter what you write about — but your domain name, category structure, and content strategy will vary.
+The technical setup is identical no matter what you write about.
+However, your domain name, category structure, and content strategy will vary.
 Here is how this guide applies to the most common blog types.

 Whatever your niche, the platform choice matters more than the topic on day one.
-Own your platform — then write.
+Own your platform, and then write.

 You’re Live.
 Now Write.

 That’s the full setup: WordPress, Astra, Elementor, Rank Math, and an email opt-in ready to capture subscribers from day one.
-The blog is yours — your domain, your SEO, your audience.
+The blog is yours.
+Your domain, your SEO, and your audience.

 The mistake most new bloggers make is spending another week tweaking the design instead of publishing.
 Your first two posts don’t need to be perfect.
 They need to exist.
 Google can’t rank a blog that hasn’t published anything, and readers can’t find you if there’s nothing to find.

 Pick one topic you know well, write a thorough post, hit publish, and do it again.
 That’s the whole strategy for the first 90 days.
-The design, the monetization, the social — all of that gets easier once you have content working for you.
+The design, the monetization, and the social all gets easier once you have content working for you.